App For LEGALZOOM

 During the final states of the build, I audited the UX and gave screenshot notes to the Product Director, to prioritize bugs and defects.

-The app launched on time under an aggressive design and development timeline, and the shareholders were pleased.
-Every project has its own challenges, and we all learned valuable lessons for next time:
+Every project has its own challenges, and we all learned valuable lessons for next time.
+My takeways and learnings included:

 1. An app designed without research to identify the user problems/needs will face challenges.